Corrugated Cardboard Flowers Preschool Painting Activity

-You'll be delighted to welcome Spring with the colorful flowers kids make in this fun painting activity.
-And you'll be even more delighted with the easy setup using recycled cardboard and straws.
+Kids will love the colorful flowers they make with this fun painting activity.
+And you'll love the easy setup using recycled cardboard and straws.

 This post contains affiliate links.
 Privacy and Disclosure